United Kingdom football sexual abuse scandal

-A child sexual abuse scandal involving the abuse of young players at football clubs in the United Kingdom began in mid-November 2016.
+A child sexual abuse scandal involving the abuse of young players at association football clubs in the United Kingdom began in mid-November 2016.
 The revelations began when former professional footballers waived their rights to anonymity and talked publicly about being abused by former coaches and scouts in the 1970s, 1980s and 1990s.
 This led to a surge of further allegations, as well as allegations that some clubs had covered them up.

 Echoing similar revelations in the 1990s, the initial 2016 allegations centred on abuse of young players at Crewe Alexandra and Manchester City due to the clubs' associations with Barry Bennell (previously convicted of sexual abuse offences in the US, in 1995, and in the UK, in 1998) who, on 29 November 2016, was charged with new offences.
 Allegations were also made against George Ormond, a former Newcastle United youth coach and scout (who also had previous convictions), former Chelsea scout Eddie Heath, and former Southampton and Peterborough coach Bob Higgins.
 In early December 2016, allegations about former youth coaches and scouts in Northern Ireland and Scotland also started to emerge.